Alexander Rossi: 2020–2021: Struggles

-In the 2020 season, Rossi recorded no wins for the first time in his IndyCar career despite being in leading situations throughout the season, most notably in St. Petersburg where he crashed out of the lead.
-He did, however, collect five podiums.
-The 2021 season proved to be a greater struggle for Rossi and Andretti Autosport, as he once again failed to win any races that year and only secured one podium finish at Portland.
+In the 2020 season, Rossi recorded no wins for the first time in his IndyCar career despite being in leading situations throughout the season, most notably in St. Petersburg, where he crashed out of the lead.
+However, Rossi collected five podiums.

+The 2021 season proved to be a struggle for Rossi and Andretti Autosport, as he once again failed to win any races that year and only secured one podium finish at Portland.

 2022: A bounceback season

-The 2022 season started slowly, with Rossi only collecting two top-tens before the Indianapolis 500 where he finished 5th, his best finish at the speedway since 2019.
+The 2022 season started slowly, with Rossi only collecting two top-tens before the Indianapolis 500 where he finished fifth, his best finish at the speedway since 2019.
 Following the Indianapolis 500, Andretti Autosport announced that Rossi would leave the team at the end of the 2022 season and would be replaced by Kyle Kirkwood.
 The following day, Rossi announced he had signed a contract with Arrow McLaren SP for 2023 and beyond.

 Rossi's performance improved significantly following the Indianapolis 500.
 He finished second to Will Power in Detroit, and finished third in the following race at Road America after collecting his first pole position since Detroit in 2019.
 After struggling in the following rounds, Rossi finally broke through on July 30, 2022, when he won the Gallagher Grand Prix on the IMS Road Course and thus ended his 49-race winless drought in the IndyCar Series.
-His season then gained some momentum in the final five races, with a fourth place in Nashville and two top-10s in Portland and Laguna Seca.
+Rossi's season then gained some momentum in the final five races, with a fourth place in Nashville and two top-tens in Portland and Laguna Seca.
 Rossi finished tenth in the standings to round off his seven-year stint with Andretti.